-- Try individual videos with church leaders speaking for 10-20 minutes on a specific topic to work out the kinks.
+- Try individual videos with church leaders speaking for 10 to 20 minutes on a specific topic to work out the kinks.

-- If you offer several different service times, always stream your most popular service time.
+- If you offer several different service times, always stream the most popular one.
 Try streaming services with lower attendance rates, too.
 You may get more traffic online.

-Restream is simple and free-to-use multi-streaming service!
+Restream is a simple and free-to-use multistreaming service!
 Here's how to get started.

-- After you have chosen your services, everything is ready to go live, just connect your encoder, and we will take care of the rest.
-On the other hand, you can go live directly from your browser via Restream Go Live feature.
+- After you have chosen your services, everything is ready to go live.
+Just connect your encoder, and we will take care of the rest.
+On the other hand, you can go live directly from your browser via the Restream Go Live feature.